adrifok/adrifok/README.md

    <div>
 +20 years of experience in IT industries: software and hardware.
 DevOp.
 I'm a Technical IT Traslator (English- Spanish-Italian).
-Fullstack developer, Back End - JavaScript - Back End - Node Js - Express Js - PostgreSQL - Sequelize.
+Fullstack Developer, &#x2764 Back End - JavaScript - Node Js - Express Js - PostgreSQL - Sequelize.
 Inmerse in the world of GCP Plattform (Run Cloud, Kubernetes, SQL integration, Dockers)
    </div>
   </p>